Planned economy: Overview

-Nazi Germany's Four Year Plan of 1936 onwards involved elements of state planning in the Reich economy.

-After World War II (1939–1945) France and Great Britain practised dirigisme - government direction of the economy through non-coercive means.
+After World War II (1939–1945) France and Great Britain practiced dirigisme – government direction of the economy through non-coercive means.
 The Swedish government planned public-housing models in a similar fashion as urban planning in a project called Million Programme, implemented from 1965 to 1974.
 Some decentralized participation in economic planning occurred across Revolutionary Spain, most notably in Catalonia, during the Spanish Revolution of 1936.

 Relationship with socialism

+In the May 1949 issue of the Monthly Review titled "Why Socialism?", Albert Einstein wrote:

+I am convinced there is only one way to eliminate these grave evils, namely through the establishment of a socialist economy, accompanied by an educational system which would be oriented toward social goals.
+In such an economy, the means of production are owned by society itself and are utilized in a planned fashion.
+A planned economy, which adjusts production to the needs of the community, would distribute the work to be done among all those able to work and would guarantee a livelihood to every man, woman, and child.
+The education of the individual, in addition to promoting his own innate abilities, would attempt to develop in him a sense of responsibility for his fellow-men in place of the glorification of power and success in our present society.

 While socialism is not equivalent to economic planning or to the concept of a planned economy, an influential conception of socialism involves the replacement of capital markets with some form of economic planning in order to achieve ex-ante coordination of the economy.
 The goal of such an economic system would be to achieve conscious control over the economy by the population, specifically so that the use of the surplus product is controlled by the producers.
 The specific forms of planning proposed for socialism and their feasibility are subjects of the socialist calculation debate.